awps/fastdev/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Bug fix: Get site language from WPLANG options not from WPLANG constant.
+* Improvement: Better and more info on "Site info" page.
+* New: Now it's possible to allow the view of "Site Info" and "PHP Info" pages by sharing a temporary generated link.

+= 1.4.0 =
+* Added sidebars debug.
+Get all sidebars and active widgets with their options.

 = 1.3.1 =
-* Bug fix: When accessing a single hook under Fastdev->Hook, it does not return it's contents if the hookname contains uppercase letters, and or characters other than `[a-z_-]`.
+* Bug fix: When accessing a single hook under Fastdev->Hook, it does not return its contents if the hookname contains uppercase letters, and or characters other than `[a-z_-]`.
 This is because the hook name is accessed from page url, and is not decoded.

 = 1.3 =
 * Disable syntax highlighting if the string length exceeds 50k characters.
 Highlighting large block of data may crash the browser.